time-link/timelink-py/CONTRIBUTING.rst

    git status                       # check if everything is commited bump2version [major|minor|patch] # update version
    git push
-   git push --tags                  # will trigger travis build and deploy
+   git push origin <version_number> # will trigger travis build and deploy

 Travis will then deploy to PyPI if tests pass.